-The work world is changing face and HR teams are under pressure to meet the challenges of shifts in how people work and what they expect from their employers.
-From remote and hybrid work environments to rapid technology changes, companies need HCM systems that enable agile workforce planning and engagement.
+The work world is changing fast and HR teams are under pressure to meet the challenges of shifts in how people work and what they expect from their employers.
+From remote and hybrid work environments to rapid technology changes, companies need HCM technology that enable agile workforce planning and engagement.

-But many companies continue to lean on outdated legacy HCM systems that can’t keep up with the changes seen in today’s workforce.
-As a result, they may miss opportunities for efficiency and productivity gains or incur risks from poor data management and frustration from employees.
+But many companies continue to lean on outdated legacy HCM and HR systems that can’t keep up with the changes seen in today’s workforce.
+As a result, they may miss opportunities to optimize processes, improve productivity, incur risks from poor data management and frustration from employees.

 If you’re not sure if it’s time to rethink your HCM platform, this post will walk you through six signs it might be time to consider a change.